CASE STUDY

 While the organizational changes outlined throughout this document may not fit the needs of your particular organization, the ideas and context described can provide a valuable framework for any company’s procurement department.

-In a recent survey, 51% of respondents said that by 2030 procurement teams will have evolved into “an agile group of strategic advisors.”¹ We spoke with Danielle Salyers, 2nd Vice President of Strategic Sourcing at Allied Solutions, to explore the steps procurement teams can take to become trusted sourcing partners to stakeholders.
+In a recent survey, 51% of respondents said that by 2030 procurement teams will have evolved into “an agile group of strategic advisors.”¹ We spoke with Danielle Salyers, 2nd Vice President of Strategic Sourcing at Allied Solutions, to explore the steps procurement teams can take to become a trusted sourcing team to stakeholders.

 To meet the changing needs of any business, it’s essential first to understand the three different levels of the procurement process, says Salyers.
 Here’s a brief rundown of each: